sooriyaarachchi/pybites.github.io-src/content/codechallenge41-42-43-44_review.md

 * [RodolfoFerro](https://github.com/RodolfoFerro) blew us away with is Disaster Attention Bot for Telegram!
 It automates the process of reporting incidents via messaging platforms (just Telegram at the moment).
 To learn more, check out [this video](https://drive.google.com/file/d/1dOvF17AYKiic85HmzMjnK5Qza2Tg0PNw/view) he’s created detailing the bot.
 The code is [here](https://github.com/pybites/challenges/tree/community/43/RodolfoFerro).

+* We have some ideas for chatbots, but did not get around building another one yet.
+You can check our previous Slack bots [here](https://pybit.es/simple-chatbot.html) and [here](https://pybit.es/slack-karma-bot.html).

 <br>
 ### [Challenge 44: Marvel Data Analysis (Alicante PyChallengeDay)](https://pybit.es/codechallenge44.html)